vadrian89/flutter_on/README.md

 **Flutter on** is scheduled every Tuesday, from 19:00 (7 PM), to 21:00 (9 PM) [East European Summer Time](https://www.timeanddate.com/time/zones/eest).

 ## What language is the event in?
-If we have non-romanian, in the audience, we will try to speak in english.
+If there will be non-romanians, in the audience, we will try to speak in english.
 Otherwise the event will be in romanian.

 ## Is it a closed event?
 No, everyone is free to join, but you need to join the Discord group.